NCAR/ccpp-framework/doc/constituents_overhaul.md

    flag.
-Whether a standard name is a constituent or an ordinary variable is the **host's** decision (CAM-SIMA exposes water vapor as a constituent; CCPP-SCM may expose the same name as an ordinary host variable), so capgen-ng infers it from the scheme-metadata-wide set of flagged names (`VariableResolver.constituent_stdnames()`) rather than from the consumer's own metadata.
+Whether a standard name is a constituent or an ordinary variable is the **host's** decision (CAM-SIMA exposes water vapor as a constituent; CCPP-SCM may expose the same name as an ordinary host variable), so capgen infers it from the scheme-metadata-wide set of flagged names (`VariableResolver.constituent_stdnames()`) rather than from the consumer's own metadata.
 An unflagged `intent=in` read of the base name resolves to `%vars_layer(...)`; an unflagged `intent=in` read